Red-Torque/Red-Torque-Nasa-Space-App-Challenge-2025/Project_Description.md

 # Project Title

-**RT WEatherSense – A NASA-powered Weather Insight & Prediction App by Team Red Torque**
+**RT WeatherSense – A NASA-powered Weather Insight & Prediction App by Team Red Torque**

 ## What It Does